iZettle/dropwizard-metrics-influxdb/README.md

 ```

 If you have a local influxdb running the bare minimum configuration to put in
-your dropwizard apps yaml is:
+your Dropwizard app's yaml is:

 ```yaml
 # Metrics reporting